 At Carta, an SEC-registered transfer agent that helps public and private companies issue and manage securities, compliance specialist Jina Kim relies on Asana to encourage collaboration across all of their business units, see who is working on what, and understand how each team and team member’s projects impact one another.

 “For example, the support team comes in one day and they realize that something has changed in the product overnight, they need a way to find out,” observed Jina.

-Attending meetings can disrupt your flow of productivity, making it harder to “get in the zone” and finish a project.
+Attending meetings can disrupt your efficiency, making it harder to get in the flow and finish a project.
 Having at least one full day at the office devoted to deep work—that sweet, sweet block of several uninterrupted, meeting-free hours to dedicate to a project—can go a long way toward improving efficiency and productivity.

 While communication tools can make your team much more efficient, using them inconsistently can actually create more work.
 If you see a tool’s purpose can be replicated through another channel (with additional, unique benefits), it should be eliminated.
 As a result, your team will need fewer tools to communicate with each other and use each one to their best benefit.

 In a work management platform like Asana, you can integrate all of your favorite business tools.
 That way, your team has access to all of the context they need all in one place.